boblaublaw/godedup/README.md

 However, unlike these other projects, this project has a few additional features I found to be absent.
 See the "Features" section below for details.

+## Motivation

+This project was borne of a real problem: I needed a way to deduplicate a large number of highly redundant directories.
+During the time of optical media backups, I had made many DVD-R snapshots, each structured slightly differently based on shifting requirements over the years.
+As optical backups age out, and once disk became more affordable, I moved all those optical snapshots back onto disk.
+This created a lot of redundancy, and worse yet, it was difficult to navigate or tidy.
+Answering the question "Can I safely delete this?" or "is this the most recent instance of this file?" begged for some automation.
+Fans of also ZFS will recognize the opportunity to minimize disk usage using ZFS's file redundancy feature, but ZFS wasn't going to help me reorganize from a set of semi-related snapshots into a singular, canonical directory structure intended for cloud backup.

 ## Utilization

 ```